Lorena591/EMI-Experimental-Temperature-Variations/README.md

 Data are available for non-commercial research under the following terms: (i) the GMSInt Laboratory and UNESP/Ilha Solteira should be recognized as the source of the data; (ii) publications should include references pertinent to the publications of GMSInt members and SHM Lab UNESP/Ilha Solteira; (iii) it is necessary to cite this benchmark.

+To learn more about the reserach group: https://bit.ly/3RSReVl

 To download the benchmark dataset, including the experimental signals collected and the developed computational codes, request access to: ...

 ## Experiments for the collection of EMI signals